cober2019/cisco-routing/README.rst

 Cisco Routing
 ===============

-Currently this program get the routing table from Cisco XE device.
+Currently this program gets the routing table from Cisco XE devices.
 It then parses the data and prints the route details.

 Idea
 -----

-You can also call the routing table class directly and run conditional statements if desired.
+You can  call the routing table class directly from your program and run conditional statements if desired.
 For example code visit main.py

+**Steps**

 1. Create the object
 2. Check to see if auth is True or if there is an obect